-That post does a good job of explaining the dynamics underlying the Beer Game, but it doesn't actually explain the structure of the stock and flow model itself.
+That post does a good job of explaining the dynamics underlying the Beer Distribution Game, but it does not actually explain the structure of the stock and flow model itself.
 This post fills that gap.

 Note: Our GitHub repository contains Jupyter notebooks and Python code that implements the stock and flow model illustrated here.

-If you have never played the beergame, you might like to try it before you read this post.
-This version of the Beer Game was built entirely using our open source BPTK framework.
+If you have never played the game, you might like to try it before you read this post.
+This version of the Beer Distribution Game was built entirely using our open-source BPTK framework.

-Reminder: Structure of The Beer Game Supply Chain
+Reminder: Structure of The Beer Distribution Game Supply Chain

 The sketch below illustrates the supply chain and the flow of information along it: